 LC Practice Makes Perfect Note

-This is the perfect blueprint for making perfect popcorn, in any vessel, actually.
+This recipe instructs you in the art of making perfect popcorn.
 Yet there may still be a little learning curve, a sort of dance, that eventually comes to happen in front of your stove to ensure that your popcorn pops properly.
-Like learning to increase the heat ever so slightly if a certain amount of time elapse and you hear nary a pop.
-Knowing to crack the lid just a touch rather than forcing it tightly sealed to ensure the steam can escape to avoid slightly sodden popcorn.
-Even—and this is the tricky part—understanding that popcorn requires a minute or two of resting after being pulled from the heat and before being noshed to ensure the puffy white flakes turn from tough to tender.
+Like learning to increase the heat ever so slightly if a certain inexact number of seconds elapse and you hear nary a pop.
+Knowing to crack the lid just a touch rather than forcing it tightly sealed to ensure the steam can escape—and to ensure that you escape soggy popcorn.
+Even—and this is the tricky part—respecting the fact that popcorn requires a minute or two of rest after being pulled from the heat to ensure the puffy white flakes turn from tough to tender.
 Practice, as they say, makes perfect.
 Don’t forget that.
-And don’t forget that just because you aren’t at the movie theatre doesn’t mean you can’t drizzle on lots and lots of melted butter—the real deal, not that melted butter-flavoring fakery.
-Or actually, we’ve [Editor’s Note: And be “we,” I really mean me, Renee] become quite fond of a slight drizzle of olive oil, not butter, on our popcorn.
-Or you could even use coconut oil to pop the corn and you’ll be rewarded with a sweet, nutty aroma and a taste to match.
-Or…well, we’ll stop.
-We’d rather hear you tell us how you take your popcorn.
-So go on.
-Let us know in a comment below.

 Perfect Popcorn Recipe